- Updated on November 1, 2020

 While teaching breathing retraining to hundreds of my students, I discovered that it is not easy for them to sleep sitting all the time.
 Only some of my students found that their body actually liked this sleep position.
 However, most of my students found that it is not easy, even though these students tried this sleeping posture for up to 2-5 nights in a row.

-In this video below, Dr. Artour Rakhimov explains the benefits of
+In this video below, Dr. Artour Rakhimov explains the benefits of sleeping sitting.

 Therefore, it seems that sleeping sitting can be used by nearly all students as a temporary solution to deal with overbreathing during sleep.
 However, even if you try to sleep while being seated, it is important to know and apply several ideas that make sleeping sitting easier without compromising the definite benefits of this sleeping posture.
 You can find these suggestions right below here as your bonus content.